What is the Best Environment for Someone with Dementia?

 Encourage Independence

 In order to foster self-worth in dementia patients, it is critical to promote their independence.
-Patients with Alzheimer’s disease and dementia who are encouraged to rely too heavily on their caregivers are less likely to engage in regular self-care tasks, eroding their independence.
+When individuals with Alzheimer’s disease or dementia are overly reliant on caregivers, they may become less engaged in regular self-care tasks, which can diminish their independence.
 It’s easy to fall into the trap of always doing tasks for a person with dementia, but it’s valuable and healthy for them to continue to do as much as possible on their own.

 Dependence is less likely to become discouraging for the dementia sufferer if self-care is encouraged when appropriate.
 When caregivers enable individuals with dementia to do minor things on their own, they provide vital assistance.
 Furthermore, dividing big chores into smaller, more manageable ones gives the senior a sense of freedom.
 Encourage people to be more self-reliant by discovering resources and following these tips:

-• Display a large print, easy-to-read clock with the time and date on it to help orient them to time and place.
+- Display a large print, easy-to-read clock with the time and date on it to help orient them to the time and place

 Determine whether there are any potentially unsafe locations near your house, such as bodies of water, open stairwells, dense foliage, tunnels, bus stations, or busy roadways.
 Request that neighbors and anybody who sees the individual roaming, disoriented, or dressed improperly phone 000.